Continually Updated Clinical Reference

 Pruritus

 Uremia is the most common metabolic cause of pruritus.
-Significant pruritus affects 15-49% of patients with chronic renal failure and 50-90% of the dialysis population.
-For some patients, pruritus may be relieved with the initiation of dialysis; however, pruritus more commonly begins approximately 6 months after initiation of dialysis and typically increases with the length of time on dialysis.
+Significant pruritus affects 15-49% of patients with chronic renal failure and up to 85% of the dialysis population.
+However, its incidence in the dialysis population appears to have declined over the past few decades.
+[27] For some patients, pruritus may be relieved with the initiation of dialysis; however, pruritus more commonly begins approximately 6 months after initiation of dialysis and typically increases with the length of time on dialysis.
 Development of pruritus has no consistent association with age, sex, race, or precipitating disease.
 Pruritus may be episodic or constant, localized or generalized, and mild or severe.
-When localized, the forearms and upper back predominately are affected.
+When localized, the forearms and upper back predominately are affected (see the image below).

-Pruritus frequently affects the patient's sleep pattern and psychological well-being.
+Pruritus frequently affects the patient's sleep pattern and psychologic well-being.
 Cutaneous manifestations of pruritus include excoriations, prurigo nodularis, and lichen simplex chronicus.
 Mechanisms of uremia-induced pruritus are poorly understood and are believed to result from metabolic disequilibrium.
-Since pruritus is not seen with acute renal failure, changes in blood urea nitrogen and creatinine are not solely responsible for this symptom.
+Because pruritus is not seen with acute renal failure, changes in blood urea nitrogen (BUN) and creatinine are not solely responsible for this symptom.
 Some proposed causes of uremic pruritus include the following:

 • Xerosis